|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2017|

-By a crazy coincidence, the small thorn knock (Omar Sy) becomes a respected doctor.
-As such, he accepts a position in the sleepy small town of Saint-Mathieu, where he has very little to do as a doctor.
-For the inhabitants of the village enjoy the best of health.
-But Docteur Knock manages to convince his new patients with his very special charm and his irresistible power of persuasion that they are still plagued by one or the other little problem.
-And so the cash registers ring quickly with him and the local pharmacy.
-But then his foolproof plan is shaken when he falls in love with the young Adèle (Ana Girardot) and he develops something like a conscience.
-When a dark shadow from his past appears in Saint-Mathieu, the new prosperity and idyllic life could finally be over…
+By a crazy coincidence, small-time crook Knock (Omar Sy) becomes a respected doctor.
+As such, he takes a job in the sleepy little town of Saint-Mathieu, where he would actually have very little to do as a doctor.
+For the inhabitants of the small town enjoy the best of health.
+But with his special charm and irresistible powers of persuasion, Docteur Knock manages to convince his new patients that they are plagued by one ailment or another.
+And so he and the local pharmacy are soon ringing up the cash registers.
+But then his foolproof plan falters when he falls in love with young Adèle (Ana Girardot) and he develops something of a conscience.
+Then, when a dark shadow from his past appears in Saint-Mathieu, his new prosperity and idyllic life may be over for good.

-But unfortunately she didn't succeed.
-Sure, there are some pretty amusing scenes.
-And Saint-Mathieu actually seems as if one could feel comfortable here.
-But the film simply doesn't want to succeed in finding a harmonious tone.
-The staging meanders back and forth between slapstick, farce, satire, drama and romance.
-The biggest problem is that the movie isn't really funny, nor is the story told in such an exciting or emotionally enthralling way, that you'd be happy to forgive such weaknesses.
+But unfortunately she hasn't succeeded.
+Sure, there are some quite amusing scenes.
+And Saint-Mathieu actually comes across as something you can feel good about.
+But the film just doesn't want to succeed in finding a coherent tone.
+The production meanders back and forth between slapstick, farce, satire, drama and romance.
+The biggest problem with this is that the film is neither really funny, nor is the story told in such an exciting or emotionally involving way that one is happy to forgive it for such weaknesses.

-After almost two very long hours only disappointment remains - disappointment about the wasted talent of Omar Sy, but also disappointment about having invested time and money for a film, which you might just give a chance to see on TV, but which you really don't have to see in the cinema.
-And that's why it's really only worth seeing for hardcore fans of Omar Sy.
-Otherwise save the money and invest in one of the many better movies that are currently shown in the cinema.
+After almost two very long hours, only disappointment remains at the end - disappointment about the wasted talent of Omar Sy, but also disappointment about having invested time and money for a film that you might just about give a chance on TV, but which you really don't need to have seen in the cinema.
+And that's why it's only worth seeing for die-hard fans of Omar Sy.
+Otherwise better save the money and invest in one of the many better films that are currently in theaters.

 An article by Frankfurt-Tipp